Infinite-size density matrix renormalization group with parallel Hida's algorithm: Introduction

-In this article, we propose an extension of the iDMRG with a variant of McCulloch's wavefunction prediction, which can be applied to quantum systems with large ($\ell$-site) unit cells.
-We show that our algorithm is efficiently parallelized for both shared memory and distributed memory systems, and the wavefunction predictions reduces the number of Lanczos iterations to approximately a third of that without the predictions.
-Moreover, this method is compatible with the subtraction method~\cite{doi:10.1146/annurev-conmatphys-020911-125018} and can easily obtain the total energy in the bulk limit under a fixed $m$, the number of states maintained for block-spin variables.
-The numerical accuracy of the iDMRG can be considered by using the truncation error or discarded weight $\varepsilon$ as a function of $m$~\cite{White:PRL69-PRB48}, where the results of the iDMRG on multi-leg systems are strongly dependent on $\varepsilon$.
-The error $\varepsilon$ is not given uniquely in the MPS with multi-site unit cells, and we succeeded in finding an appropriate $\varepsilon$ for our parallel iDMRG that significantly suppresses higher-order terms of $\varepsilon$ in bulk energy with respect to $\varepsilon$.
-We can apply $\ell/2$ times computational power to challenging simulations, thus accelerating the examination of multi-leg frustrated quantum systems in the thermodynamic limit through our parallel algorithm.
-We applied them to the spin-1/2 Heisenberg model on a Kagome cylinder YC8~\cite{Yan03062011}, which can be mapped to 1D quantum systems with a $12$-site unit cell.
+In this article, we propose an extension of the iDMRG with a variant of McCulloch's wavefunction prediction that can be applied to quantum systems with large ($\ell$-site) unit cells.
+We show that our algorithm is efficiently parallelized for both shared memory and distributed memory systems and that the wavefunction prediction reduces the number of Lanczos iterations to approximately a third of that without the prediction.
+Moreover, this method is compatible with the subtraction method~\cite{doi:10.1146/annurev-conmatphys-020911-125018} and can easily obtain the total energy in the bulk limit under a fixed $m$, which is the number of states maintained for block-spin variables.
+The numerical accuracy of the iDMRG can be considered by using the truncation error or discarded weight $\varepsilon$ as a function of $m$~\cite{White:PRL69-PRB48}, where the results of the iDMRG for multileg systems are strongly dependent on $\varepsilon$.
+The error $\varepsilon$ is not given uniquely in the MPS with multisite unit cells, and we succeeded in finding an appropriate $\varepsilon$ for our parallel iDMRG that significantly suppresses higher-order terms of $\varepsilon$ in the bulk energy with respect to $\varepsilon$.
+We can apply $\ell/2$ times the computational power to challenging simulations, thus accelerating the examination of multileg frustrated quantum systems in the thermodynamic limit through our parallel algorithm.
+We applied them to the spin-1/2 Heisenberg model on a YC8 kagome cylinder~\cite{Yan03062011}, which can be mapped to 1D quantum systems with a $12$-site unit cell.